 FamZoo provides prepaid cards for your whole family at a fee of $5.99 per month for all family members.
 However, they do offer discounted fees if you pay in advance, as low as $2.50 per month if you pay 24 months in advance.
 There are no transaction fees and no transfer fees.

 One of the benefits of a FamZoo debit card is that each has its own routing number and account number, which means you can set up both direct deposit or bank transfers to the card.
 You can even set each child up with several cards for different goals, including specific spending goals.

-gohenry also offers a prepaid MasterCard, that can be used anywhere MasterCard is accepted.
-The fee is $3.99 per child per month, and you can cancel at any time.
+GoHenry also offers a prepaid MasterCard, that can be used anywhere MasterCard is accepted.
+The fee is $4.99 per child per month (or $9.98 for the Family Plan, which has up to four kids), and you can cancel at any time.
 You can set up automatic allowance transfers, required tasks and chores to be completed, as well as spending limits.
 And much like the other cards on this list, you can set the rules for transfer payments, whether that’s through regular allowance payments, rewards for jobs well done, or just simple cash transfers.

 Similar to other cards, you can also set savings and spending goals, and even charitable donations.

-In addition to the monthly fee of $3.99 per child (or $4.99 per month for card for a custom card), there’s also a $1.50 fee for domestic ATM withdrawals, and $2 for international ATM withdrawals.
+In addition to the monthly fee, there’s also a $1.50 fee for domestic ATM withdrawals and $2 for international ATM withdrawals.
 There’s also an international transaction fee of 2.75% of each transaction.
 But there are no fees to add money to your child’s account.

 Kid’s Checking Account